 Meghan Lyman received her classical ballet training for 15 years at the Huntsville Ballet in Huntsville, AL. Currently, she is continuing her training at Troy University in Ballet, Contemporary, and Musical Theatre.
 While at Troy, she has trained under the direction of Dominique Angel, James Boyd, Thang Dao, and Adrienne Hicks.
 Throughout her dance career, Meghan has performed various roles including “Shepherdess” soloist, “Spanish” soloist, and “Snow” demi-soloist in Huntsville Ballet’s “The Nutcracker,” as well as “The Fall Fairy” in “Cinderella.”
 Since attending Troy University, she has performed in numerous original works including choreography by Katey Fleming, Brynt Beitman, and Troy University’s production of “Mamma Mia.”
 These works have been performed at various festivals, including CDC Fest in Orlando, FL, and ADF in Birmingham, AL.

 Dancing since the age of three, Sarah tried out different styles and quickly found her love of ballet.
 Sarah began dancing with Alabama River Region Ballet at the age of six, and continues her training through ARRB and its faculty.
-Sarah has been training and performing with the Alabama River Region Ballet Youth Company for five years now.
+Sarah has been training and performing with the Alabama River Region Ballet Youth Company for six years now.
 As a member of the Youth Company, Sarah has attended workshops at Troy University's "Day of Dance," trained with renowned guest artists, and has participated in special performances all while learning from incredible mentors.
-Sarah has performed various roles in ARRB’s “The Nutcracker,” including the lead role of "Clara."
-She has been included in other performances such as, Vivaldi's "Winter,” "Creek Indian Odyssey," excerpts from "Sleeping Beauty," "La Bayadere," "Giselle," "Les Sylphides," and "Swan Lake."
-She has attended Summer Intensive programs with Alabama River Region Ballet, American Ballet Theater, Atlanta Ballet, and Alabama Ballet and competed in the Artistic Competition for Exceptional Students (ACES).
-Sarah has been an assistant teacher with Alabama River Region Ballet for 3 years, helping with Creative Movement, Beginning Ballet, Elementary Ballet, and Ballet 1, 2, and 4 levels.
+Sarah has performed various roles in ARRB’s “The Nutcracker,” including the lead roles of "Clara" and "Sugar Plum."
+She has been included in other performances such as Vivaldi's "Winter,” "Creek Indian Odyssey," excerpts from "Sleeping Beauty," "La Bayadere," "Giselle," "Les Sylphides," and "Swan Lake."
+She danced the role of "Aurora" in "Sleeping Beauty."
+She has attended Summer Intensive programs with Alabama River Region Ballet, American Ballet Theater, Atlanta Ballet, Alabama Ballet, and Boston Ballet and competed in the Artistic Competition for Exceptional Students (ACES).
+Sarah has been an assistant teacher with Alabama River Region Ballet for 3 years and taught Creative Movement this past year.
 She has also been an assistant in the Fairytale Ballet Camp during the summer.
-Sarah is currently a student at Evangel Christian Academy and plans to attend college and become a professional ballet dancer.
+Sarah is currently a senior at Evangel Christian Academy and plans to attend college and become a professional ballet dancer.